spotinst/help/src/docs/administration/notification-center/create-a-notification-policy.md

 - External Email: Add email addresses that will receive notifications.
 - Webhook: Add webhooks to applications.
 - SNS: Add an SNS topic ARN to receive notifications in AWS.
 - Slack: Add the webhook for a slack channel.
+In order to define the Channel, create a webhook URL [here](https://spinnakerteam.slack.com/apps/A0F7XDUAZ-incoming-webhooks).

 ## Select Users